-This post was written by Hannah Morris, Director of Assessment & Advancement at The Latimer Group.
+This post was written by Hannah Morris, Facilitator and Coach at The Latimer Group.

 Situational awareness – being aware of what is going on around us – is a crucial element of successful communication and connection.